 It’s a great place to while away a couple of hours watching the boats and eating traditional fish ‘n’ chips – a must when by the seaside in Britain!

-If you wanted, you can even hop on a fishing tour to see how the fish are caught!
+If you want, you can even hop on a fishing tour to see how the fish are caught!

 The Lost Gardens of Heligan has a kitchen and bakery on-site, which offers some delicious lunchtime options such as sandwiches, pies, quiches, and salads.

-For dinner, I’d recommend scouting out fresh fish in Mevagissey itself.
+For dinner, we’d recommend scouting out fresh fish in Mevagissey itself.
 After all, locally caught fish is their speciality!